sissbruecker/linkding/README.md

 - [linkding-injector](https://github.com/Fivefold/linkding-injector) Injects search results from linkding into the sidebar of search pages like google and duckduckgo.
 Tested with Firefox and Chrome.
 By [Fivefold](https://github.com/Fivefold)
 - [aiolinkding](https://github.com/bachya/aiolinkding) A Python3, async library to interact with the linkding REST API.
 By [bachya](https://github.com/bachya)
 - [linkding-cli](https://github.com/bachya/linkding-cli) A command-line interface (CLI) to interact with the linkding REST API.
 Powered by [aiolinkding](https://github.com/bachya/aiolinkding).
 By [bachya](https://github.com/bachya)
+- [bookmarklet](https://gist.github.com/ukcuddlyguy/336dd7339e6d35fc64a75ccfc9323c66) A browser bookmarklet to open all links on the current Linkding page in new tabs.
+By [ukcuddlyguy](https://github.com/ukcuddlyguy)

 ## Development